-Published in the February/March 2021 Issue – The normalisation of relationships with Israel through the Abraham Accords will stimulate the growth of the defence industry, not least among the signatories.
+Published in the Middle East Feb/Mar 2021 Supplement – The normalisation of relationships with Israel through the Abraham Accords will stimulate the growth of the defence industry, not least among the signatories.

 Leaders in Washington DC have concluded that President Biden will probably not seek to change “the Abraham Accords”.
 Those are the US-brokered agreements of 2020 which normalised Israeli diplomatic relations with the UAE on 13 August, 2020 and Bahrain on 15 September 2020.
 Sudan normalised relations with Israel on 23 September and a formal letter confirmed Morocco’s ‘new era of relations’ with Israel on 22 December 2020.
 It was the first breakthrough in the normalisation of relations between Israel and Arab countries since Jordan in 1994.
 While defence and hi-tech trade did exist ‘out of sight’ before these Accords and agreements, these public statements will formalise such business into the future.